 Relationship Building

 Stephen R. Covey’s groundbreaking book, “The Speed of Trust”, lists the many advantages that trust brings to business.
 E-commerce sellers tend to put this into practice with their customers, but not so much with their suppliers.
-This chapter covers how you can get a lot more in terms of pricing, payment terms, and service quality, simply by investing in the supplier relationship.
+This guide covers how you can get a lot more in terms of pricing, payment terms, and service quality, simply by investing in the supplier relationship.

 Don’t Question Intent From The Outset